Meaxis/encryption/README.md

 ## MMSC1 (MeaxisNetwork Modern Standard Cipher)
 MMC1 is my first encryption algorithm, it's just Caesar code!
 Available online at [this link](https://meaxis.fr/projects/cipher)!
 Edit: it has came to my attention that this method is WAY EASIER to manually guess than I thought.
-Congratulations to *Shn.*, *SphinxDuke*, *Prm.*, *G[M²]. (that takes people to brazil)* and *J.* for guessing how it works and bringing that up to my attention!
+Congratulations to *S.*, *SphinxDuke*, *Prm.*, *G[M²]. (that takes people to brazil)* and *J.* for guessing how it works and bringing that up to my attention!

 ### Checklist for this algorithm:
 - [ ] Cannot be guessed by one whom has not been teached it